- Launch DateJuly 31, 2020

 The Mars 2020 mission will address key questions about the potential for life on Mars.
 The mission will study aspects of the geologic and climatic history of Mars that are relevant to questions surrounding habitability in the planet’s past and present.

 Many of the goals for the Mars 2020 mission are directly relevant to Astrobiology.
 These include:

 - Determine whether life ever arose on Mars

 - Seeking signs of past life (biosignatures) in the geological record

 NASA Astrobiology Involvement

 Mars 2020 is the next step in NASA’s robotic exploration of Mars, a primary target of astrobiology research in the Solar System, and will build on the accomplishments of MSL.
 Many researchers supported by elements of the Astrobiology Program are involved in the design and development of the Mars 2020 mission and its scientific goals.

-The Astrobiology Program also funds the development of instruments that could be included on the Mars 2020 mission.
+The Astrobiology Program also funded the development of instruments included on the Mars 2020 mission.

-From the NAI-VPL Team, Pamela Conrad is a co-Investigator for SHERLOC and MEDA instruments, and a member of the landing site working group, and John Baross contributed to the Mars planetary protection reports.
+From the Virtual Planetary Laboratory Team (NExSS), Pamela Conrad is a co-Investigator for SHERLOC and MEDA instruments, and was a member of the landing site working group, and John Baross contributed to the Mars planetary protection reports.